NETWAYS/check_cloud_aws/README.md

 ### S3

-In the bucket context, calculates the objects inside the bucket and alerts if the size reaches the threshold.
+In the bucket context, calculates the size of the bucket and alerts if its size reaches the threshold.
-In the object context, each object inside a bucket will be checked if the size reaches the threshold.
+In the object context, the size of each object inside a bucket will be checked against the threshold.

 #### s3 bucket